lindenb/jvarkit/docs/XContaminations.md

     -sample, --sample, --sample-only
       Just use sample's name.
 Don't use lane/flowcell/etc... data.
       Default: false
+    -se, --save-every
+      [20171203] In tab-delimited mode, if output file is defined save the result every x seconds.
+      Default: -1
     -vf, --variant-filter
       A Java EXpression Language (JEXL) expressions to filter the variants from a VCF.
 Empty string will accept all variants.
 Expression returning